-- a) The Rights Holder(s) Endorsement of Sale or Transfer on the back of the original Interment Rights Certificate is required to be completed in full, or; - b) If the Interment Rights Certificate does not contain an Interment Rights Holder(s) Endorsement of Sale or Transfer on the back of the original Interment Rights Certificate, the Rights Holder(s) are required to obtain a Rights Holder(s) Endorsement of Sale or Transfer document from the Cemetery office; - c) The Interment Rights Holder(s) registered on the Cemetery records will sign the Endorsement of Sale or Transfer document confirming their intention to sell or transfer their right, title and interest in the interment rights to the third-party transferee.
-The Rights Holder(s) will also certify that the interment rights are not being transferred to a third-party transferee for an amount greater than the value on the Cemetery Price List at the time the sale or transfer is registered: - a.
-The Rights Holder(s) must confirm to the third-party transferee that they have paid the Cemetery an administration fee (as listed on the Cemetery Price List in effect at the time of sale or transfer) to complete the re-sale or transfer of the interment rights. - b.
-The existing Rights Holder(s) must provide a copy of the current Cemetery By-laws to the third- party transferee and explain the third- party transferees rights for the interment rights to the third- party transferee, as outlined in the Cemetery By-laws. - d) The third-party transferee must complete and sign the Acknowledgement of Transferee(s) section of the Endorsement of Sale or Transfer document, providing the transferees name, address, and contact information: - a.
-Confirm they have received a copy of the current Cemetery By-laws - b.
-Acknowledge the number of graves that remain available - c.
-Indemnify the Cemetery of any misrepresentation by the Interment Rights Holder(s) - e) Once the third-party transferee has signed the Endorsement document, the completed document, along with the original Interment Rights Certificate will be returned to the Cemetery office.
-Should the Interment Rights Holder(s) not be able to locate the original Interment Rights Certificate the Cemetery office may issue a duplicate Interment Rights Certificate.
+- a.
+The Rights Holder(s) must confirm to the third party transferee that they have paid the Cemetery an administration fee (as listed on the Cemetery Price List in effect at the time of sale or transfer) to complete the re-sale or transfer of the Interment Rights; - b.
+The existing Rights Holder(s) must provide a copy of the current Cemetery By-laws to the third party transferee and explain the third party transferees rights for the Interment Rights to the third party transferee, as outlined in the Cemetery By-laws. - d) The third party transferee must complete and sign the Acknowledgement of Transferee(s) section of the Endorsement of Sale or Transfer document, providing the transferees name, address, and contact information: - a.
+Confirm they have received a copy of the current Cemetery By-laws; - b.
+Acknowledge the number of graves that remain available; - c.
+Indemnify the Cemetery of any misrepresentation by the Interment Rights Holder(s). - e) Once the third party transferee has signed the Endorsement document, the completed document, along with the original Interment Rights Certificate will be returned to the Cemetery office.
+Should the Interment Rights Holder not be able to locate the original Interment Rights Certificate the Cemetery office may issue a duplicate Interment Rights Certificate.
 The Cemetery may charge an administration fee for the issuance of a duplicate certificate in accordance with the price listed on the current Cemetery Price List. - f) The completed Endorsement of Sale or Transfer document will then be returned to the Cemetery office for registration.
 The Cemetery will: - a.
 Review the completed Endorsement document to ensure all information has been completed in full.
 If the Endorsement certificate has been completed in full, the Cemetery will: - i.
-Register the resale or transfer on the Cemetery records - ii.
-Provide the Interment Rights Holder(s) selling the interment rights with a copy of the completed Endorsement document

-- iii.
-Provide the third-party transferee(s) with a copy of the completed Endorsement document - iv.
-Issue a new Interment Rights Certificate to the third-party transferee(s) - g) Following completion of the documentation and procedures listed above, and the issuance of the new Interment Rights Certificate, the third-party transferee(s) shall be considered the current Interment Rights Holder(s) of the interment rights, and the resale or transfer of the interment rights shall be considered final in accordance with the Funeral, Burial and Cremation Services Act, 2002, Ontario Regulation 30/11, and the Cemetery By-laws.
+Register the re-sale or transfer on the Cemetery records; - Provide the Interment Rights Holder(s) selling the Interment Rights with a copy of the completed Endorsement document; - iii.
+Provide the third party transferee(s) with a copy of the completed Endorsement document; - iv.
+Issue a new Interment Rights Certificate to the third party transferee(s). - e) Following completion of the documentation and procedures listed above, and the issuance of the new Interment Rights Certificate, the third party transferee(s) shall be considered the current Interment Rights Holder(s) of the Interment Rights, and the resale or transfer of the Interment Rights shall be considered final in accordance with the Funeral Burial and Cremation Services Act, Ontario Regulation 30/11, and the Cemetery By-laws.